recursivetree/seat-info/README.md

 squads as it is normally known.
 Additionally, there are a few fixed permission related to creating/modifying articles and resources.

 ## Installation
-**This plugin requires special installation steps, please read the whole installation section!**
+**This plugin requires special installation steps, please read the whole installation section before doing anything.**

 I can also recommend reading through the [official seat documentation](https://eveseat.github.io/docs/community_packages/).